-The suspect in the weekend killings of four people at a marijuana farm in Oklahoma was arrested in the afternoon by officers in South Florida, police announced late Tuesday.
+Police in Oklahoma say the suspect in the killings of four people at a marijuana farm has been arrested in South Florida

 Wu Chen was taken into custody without incident just before 4 p.m.
 Central time by Miami Beach police and taken to the Miami-Dade County Detention Center, the Oklahoma State Bureau of Investigation said in an evening post on Facebook.